vassik/drupal-blueprint/README.md

 To access internet from the private network, we need to create a NAT Gateway. <br>
 The NAT Gateway should have IP address in the public network. <br>
 A routing table for the private network should route traffic (0.0.0.0/0) to the NAT Gateway. <br>

+ISSUES:<br>
+An elastic IP address is not assosiated with the node in the public network early, therefor an installation of the apache fails (cannot downloadsome packages from internet, i.e. no access to internet since the public ip is not associated with node). <br>
+If we route all trafic (0.0.0.0/0) via NAT in the public network (aka private network), then the apache node won't be available from outside even though it has an elastic IP address (as a workaround, we simply change the route from the NAT interface to the Internet Gateway, once the deployment is done). <br>

 # Tested Version